 Look to the right sidebar (or on the very bottom if you’re on mobile) to choose which journey you want to follow along with!

 The only unfortunate part of taking such long trips is being away from my beloved… my little girl pup Addie.
 She is the love of my life and being away from her for weeks on end is heartbreaking, but I always leave her in good hands.
 Being reunited with her is always the best feeling.
 As much as I miss her though, I know shes always rooting for me back home… wishing she could join me.
 You’ll often read in my blogs me pining away for that little monster.

-During the summer 2016, I decided to quit my job and focus on a dream I had been thinking nonstop about for some time – riding my bike across the country.
+During the summer of 2016, I decided to quit my job (for the first time) and focus on a dream I had been thinking nonstop about for some time – riding my bike across the country.
 As can be seen in the blog posts in the category “TransAm 2016”, I had a very difficult time during that arduous journey.
 But with the encouragement of my dear friend Sheena, we got through it in one piece!

 That first trip blossomed within me a thirst for strenuous adventure.
 Since that trip, I have quit my job a second time in 2018 to embark on the Pacific Coast Highway Bike Route, the John Muir Trail, and the Four Passes Loop.
 2019 brought other smaller scale trips, such as the Rim to Rim in the Grand Canyon and the Three Sisters Loop trail.
 With COVID delaying any trips I had planned for in 2020, Spring 2021 looks awfully tempting to jet off and attempt another large scale adventure.